Several valuation formulas can be employed to determine the value of a business. Here are ten of the most common formulas to value a business:

 Current Value = (Asset Value) / (1 – Debt Ratio)

-Business owners either overvalue or undervalue their company when they are determining its worth.
+Business owners often overvalue or undervalue their company when determining its worth.

-To quickly value a business, find its total liabilities and subtract them from the total assets.
+To quickly value a business, find its total liabilities and subtract them from its assets.
 This will give you an idea of its book value.

-This formula estimates the worth of a business by looking at its assets and subtracting any liabilities.
+This formula estimates the value of a business by assessing its assets and deducting any liabilities.

 2) Income-Based Valuation